chnngl/Jobify-MERN/README.md

 # 🗂️ MERN Job Application Tracker

 A full-stack web application built with the MERN stack (MongoDB, Express.js, React, Node.js) to help users manage and track their job applications.
 The app includes search, filtering, pagination, and a personalized dashboard for monitoring application progress.
+Live version: https://mern-jobify-1.onrender.com

 ## 🚀 Features